erlentoi/TTK4145/asd.md

  ### What is concurrency?
 What is parallelism?
 What's the difference?
- Øving 1 Teori

- 1. Concurrency is when more than one task is run intertwined, that is, the CPU may switch between the different task without neccesairly completing them.
+  Concurrency is when more than one task is run intertwined, that is, the CPU may switch between the different task without neccesairly completing them.
  Parallellism is running more than one task simultaneously using multiple cores/CPUs.